 Most cats are neatniks and spend up to 50 percent of their awake time indulging in some form of cat grooming.
 However, grooming is learned by copy-cat behavior during kittenhood.
 So if the mom-cat is a slob, chances are Junior may get a bit dingy and careless about his appearance.
 Kittens learn to lick themselves by two weeks of age and are washing by the time they're weaned.

 Understanding Why Cats Groom

 Grooming does more than keeping the cat looking good.
 It maintains healthy skin by stimulating the production of sebum, an oily secretion produced by sebaceous glands at the base of each hair.
 Licking spreads sebum over the hair coat to lubricate and waterproof the fur and make it shine.
 It also removes loose hair and prevents mats, and removes dirt and parasites like fleas.

 How Cats Groom

 Every cat has her own grooming ritual, but most begin with the licking of the mouth, chin, and whiskers first.
 That's followed by each shoulder and foreleg.
 She'll then wash both flanks and hind legs, the genitals, and then her tail from tip to end.
 Not all cats groom from head to tail in one sitting however, and may break up these sessions throughout the day.

 A cat uses a dampened forepaw to scrub face, head, and ears and re-dampens her paw by licking after every few swipes.
 She'll switch paws depending on which side she's washing.

 Next, she'll scratch with rear claws to clean and groom the neck and ears.
-She nibbles on rear claws to keep them groomed, and both nibbles and claws object to file front claws into shape.
+She nibbles on rear claws to keep them groomed, and both nibbles and claws an object to file her front claws into shape.

 Mutual grooming expresses the friendly relationship between cats.
 It also helps kitties get grooming attention to hard-to-reach areas of the body, usually the head and neck regions.

 However, mutual grooming is more of a social activity than a hygienic one.
 Grooming another cat expresses comfort, companionship, and even love.
 Cats that groom an owner's hair, lick your arm and accept the owner's petting actually are engaging in mutual grooming that expresses utmost trust and affection.
 You are kitty-blessed!